 Especially when one considers that it's a straight up fist fight with no fantastic elements like super powers.
 (Besides the fact that they're in a robot.)
 Usually when that happens it's A Very Special Episode where the kids learn not to fight, but here Dipper straight up punching someone saved the day.

 A despondent Grunkle Stan orders "your strongest, most expired cider."
 When cider ferments it becomes alcoholic.

 Dipper tried to spy on Stan in the shower to see his tattoo.

 After Dipper discovered that tiny alien-like creatures were actually controlling the left-sided man, they all committed suicide.
 Right there on the screen.

 Soos asks the all knowing mail-box what his dream woman would be.
-It spits out a picture of a body builder babe and when Soos sees it he says "Whoa, better save that one in the case files" as he tucks it into his shirt
+It spits out a picture of a body builder babe and when Soos sees it he says "Whoa, hot tamales!
+Save that one for the archives!" as he tucks it into his shirt.

 In the "Mabel's Guide To Fashion" short, Old Man McGuckett can be spitting something, possibly tobacco, into a bucket.

 In the "Mabel's Guide To Art" intro, one of the many fun activities Mabel has to show us is "milking things".
 She also attempts to milk a dog.